MrValentine7777/docs.monogame.github.io/articles/monogame/howto/audio/HowTo_StreamDataFromWav.md

 ---
 title: How to stream Data from a WAV File
 description: This topic describes how to stream an audio file using DynamicSoundEffectInstance.
+requireMSLicense: true
 ---

 # Streaming Data from a WAV File

-This topic describes how to stream an audio file using [DynamicSoundEffectInstance](xref:Microsoft.Xna.Framework.Audio.DynamicSoundEffectInstance).
+This topic describes how to stream an audio file using **[DynamicSoundEffectInstance](xref:Microsoft.Xna.Framework.Audio.DynamicSoundEffectInstance#Microsoft_Xna_Framework_Audio_DynamicSoundEffectInstance)**.

 ## Loading Audio Content

 ### To open a wave file for streaming

-1. Create global variables to hold the [DynamicSoundEffectInstance](xref:Microsoft.Xna.Framework.Audio.DynamicSoundEffectInstance), position, count, and data.
+1. Create global variables to hold the **[DynamicSoundEffectInstance](xref:Microsoft.Xna.Framework.Audio.DynamicSoundEffectInstance#Microsoft_Xna_Framework_Audio_DynamicSoundEffectInstance)**, position, count, and data.

     ```csharp
     DynamicSoundEffectInstance dynamicSound;